Final report for GS18-181

 This project is aimed to develop sustainable methods for nutsedge control under Florida vegetable production systems and its economic impacts.
-Nutsedge is rated one of the most troublesome weeds for vegetable production systems not only in Florida rather across the globe.
-Previously, growers used Methyl bromide as a primary tool nutsedge managment but since its phaseout nutsedge management has been a challenge.
-Nutsedge is a problematic weed mainly due to its ability to propagate through tubers and most of the currently available management strategies are not very effective on tuber control.
+Nutsedge is rated one of the most troublesome weeds for vegetable production systems not only in Florida but rather across the globe.
+Previously, growers used Methyl bromide as a primary tool for nutsedge management, but since its phaseout nutsedge management has been a challenge.
+Nutsedge is a problematic weed mainly due to its ability to propagate through tubers, and most of the currently available management strategies are not very effective on tuber control.

 The objectives of the research are as follows:

 1. To evaluate the herbicides and growth regulators for artificially breaking nutsedge tuber dormancy.

 2. To evaluate the long-term nutsedge control feasibility through tuber removal using peanut digger and cover crops.

 3. To assess the cost to benefit ratio for physical tuber removal technique for nutsedge control.

 This project began in April 2019 and field selection was been made for it.
 The field sites were selected at UF Plant science research and education Unit, Citra, FL and Live Oak, FL.
 The selected has a known history of nutsedge infestation.

 The materials and methods listed in the original proposal were applied to conduct the research and for data collection and analysis.